2016 shooting of Dallas police officers: Reactions

 Attorney General Loretta Lynch said that agents from the ATF, FBI, Marshals Service, and other U.S. Department of Justice agencies were on the scene working with state and local agencies.
 Lynch stated that the proper response to uncertainty and fear "is never violence" but rather is "calm, peaceful, collaborative and determined action."
 Lynch also said, "To all Americans, I ask you, I implore you, do not let this week precipitate a new normal in this country."

+Kalyn Chapman, a model and the first Black woman to be named Miss Alabama, called the perpetrator "a martyr" in a Facebook Live video, stating: "I wasn't surprised by what the shooter did to those cops, and I think a lot of us feel the same way."
+Chapman subsequently told CNN that she regretted referring to Johnson as a martyr, stating: "While I detest the killing of those officers and the taking of innocent lives, I did, in a way, I understood what could drive the shooter to do something like that.
+I don't consider him a hero."
+Chapman's employer, WPBT, announced that she had been placed on administrative leave following her comments.

 After the shootings at Dallas, Louisiana, and Minnesota, the Bahamian government issued a travel advisory telling citizens to use caution when traveling to the U.S. due to racial tensions.
 They specifically advised that young men use "extreme caution" when interacting with police and to be non-confrontational and cooperative.